sritaj/learn_graphql/README.md

 2. In main project directory open terminal and run the command `npm install` to download all dependencies
 3. Navigate to sub-projects and open terminal and run the command `npm install` to download all dependencies
 4. **e-commerce-app** - For e-commerce-app mini project, run the command `npm run test-live`, this will start the server; the localhost url will be displayed in the console on clicking which it will re-direct to the server
+5. **car-shop** - dummy project to list the best practices for defining GraphQL schemas, queries etc; no implementation to check

 ## Special Thanks